Skip to main content

 6. Click the attestation check mark and Submit button at the bottom of the claim again

-Looking for more knowledge?
-Try the Help Center here, or ask a DocStation team member in Chat!
+Check the Help Center for more medical billing knowledge like this, or ask a DocStation team member in Chat!

 Did this answer your question?